 Parking reminder: It’s important to the future of TCMC to observe mindful parking by not parking on the same block as the Center and by leaving an empty parking space in front of the homes on the neighboring blocks.
 Please reserve TCMC driveway parking for people who cannot walk far.
 Thanks!

 Jack Kornfield will be in Tucson November 15-16 for a two day teaching: The Psychology of Loving Awareness: A Two-Day Training in Transforming Difficulty into Ease and Well-Being.
-The retreat will be at the Tucson JCC and registration is through Sounds True, who will be recording the retreat.
-Loving awareness, mindfulness, and compassion have enormous [continue reading...]
+The teaching will be held at the Tucson JCC and registration is sponsored by Sounds True, who will be recording the event.
+Loving awareness, mindfulness, and compassion [continue reading…]